AngelNikoloff/Neural-Network-in-spreadsheet/README.md

 # Neural-Network-in-spreadsheet
-Simple Artificial Neural Network with Backpropagation in Excel spreadsheet for XOR problem.
+Simple Artificial Neural Network (ANN) with Backpropagation in Excel spreadsheet for solving XOR problem.

 For learning purposes.

 It is 3 neuron only.
 It support momenetum also.